How to Start Your Own LLC in South Carolina - Complete Guide

 Phone: 803-734-2158

-If your business sells taxable goods or services, you must register for a Sales Tax License with the South Carolina Department of Revenue.
-Depending on your operations, you may also need permits for health and safety, zoning, signage, or fire compliance.
+In case your business deals with taxable goods and services, then you have to obtain a Sales Tax License with the South Carolina Department of Revenue.
+Permits may also be required depending on your operations such as health and safety (OSHA), zoning, signage or fire compliance.

 8. Determine Your Tax Status

-By default, an LLC in South Carolina is a pass-through entity, meaning the business itself does not pay income taxes.
-Instead, profits and losses pass through to the members' personal tax returns.
+In South Carolina, by default, LLC is a pass-through entity, which implies that the business does not pay income taxes at all.
+Rather, the individuals include profits and losses on the personal tax returns of the members.

 Default Tax Treatment

-Single-Member LLCs are treated like sole proprietorships, with income reported on Schedule C of the owner's tax return, subject to self-employment taxes.
+Single-Member LLCs are considered just like sole proprietors, where the income is taxed on the Schedule C of the tax return of the owner, where the owner is subject to self-employment taxation.

-Multi-Member LLCs are taxed as partnerships by default.
-The LLC files an informational return (Form 1065), and each member reports their share of profits and losses on their personal return.
+Multi-Member LLC are taxed as partnerships by default.
+The LLC will also file an informational return (Form 1065) and each member will report his or her profit and loss on his or her individual return.

 Open a Business Bank Account

-A business credit card helps establish business credit and can be used for startup expenses, providing financial flexibility without affecting personal credit.
+A business credit card assists in establishing business credit and can be utilized in start up costs thus offering a chance at financial flexibility without impacting on personal credit.

 Get Business Insurance

-Insurance protects your investment from risks.
-Common types include general liability, professional liability (E&O), workers' compensation, property, equipment breakdown, commercial auto, and a business owner's policy (BOP) which combines coverage.
+Insurance protects your investment to the risks.
+These are general liability, professional liability (E&O), workers comp, property, equipment breakdown, commercial auto, and business owner policy (BOP) that is a combination, coverage.

 Keep LLC Records

-Store formation documents, operating agreements, contracts, licenses, and financial records securely.
-Proper recordkeeping ensures compliance and protects your LLC in case of legal disputes.
+Maintain store formation records, operating agreements, contracts, licenses, and financial records in a safe manner.
+With the help of good recordkeeping, then you are assured of compliance and your LLC is safe in the event of any legal disputes.

 South Carolina LLC FAQs